renglo/tank/CLOUD_README.md

 Configure domain to point to API Gateway

-VERY IMPORTANT: The value of the CNRECORD should not be the GATEWAY URL but the CUSTOM DOMAIN URL.
+VERY IMPORTANT: The value of the CNAME should not be the GATEWAY URL but the CUSTOM DOMAIN URL.
 They look similar but they are not the same

 - To get the right value, go to API Gateway > Custom Domain Names
 - Select the Custom Domain Name and look for "API Gateway domain name" copy and paste it as is